insurdao/ias/README.md

 * rad: a fixed point integer, with 10^45 decimal places.
 * file: administer some configuration value
 * guy, usr: some address
-* ilk - collateral type, each has its own set of risk parameters
+* ilk - collateral type, each has its own set of risk parameters [specie synonymous]
 * valut - the solvency

 * auth: check whether an address can call this method